France, India & USA

 Data technology is developing at a skyrocketing rate, but policy and ethics conversations are struggling to catch up.
 DATAPRINT aims to spark dialogue about data privacy, about the ways in which our online behavior defines who we are, and about the implications of an increasingly data-driven world on society and on democracy.

-DATAPRINT is being developed in the San Francisco Bay Area, in Bangalore, and virtually, and consists of two initiatives.
+DATAPRINT is being developed in Nantes, France, in Bangalore, India, in the San Francisco Bay Area, USA, and virtually, and consists of two initiatives.

 The first is a multimedia installation, which uses real-time data from participants’ personal devices to present them with the implications of their online habits and data use.